 Some noise sources are not assessed using the EP Regulations.
-This includes, for example, noise from construction or demolition activities on building sites, and intruder, emergency or safety alarms (see reg 117 for the full list).
+This includes noise from, for example, blasting, construction or demolition activities, and intruder, emergency or safety alarms (see reg 117 for the full list).
+In some instances, specific industry standards and controls can be applied to eliminate or reduce the risk of harm.